That’s right, it’s time for O! Over is this O word.

 I cannot tell you how much I am over not getting over the little things.
 I’m over constantly going over details in my head that have already happened.
 Obsessing over possible problems that could happen, have happened, or may never happen.
 Which brought me to the question, how do I stop and get over the issue before the issue is all over me?

+Every year my best friend and I take a trip somewhere new.
+We planned our first trip out of the country.
 I love researching the perfect place with the best reviews for a week-long get-a-way, I way over-do it: I overpack, I repack, then repack again, I over plan every activity.
 I go over every detail of the itinerary and over and over and over, well you get the picture.
-By the time we get where ever we are going, I am a complete mess and that’s if all goes as planned.
+This year we were 5 staring it to Jamaica.

-The sheer magnitude of the mind-plosion when my plans go astray can best be described as WTF?
+The sheer magnitude of the mind-plosion when my plans go astray can best be described as get out of the way!

 All my painstaking preparations for this trip made no difference at all.
-As soon as we touched down my plans caught fire at the so-called “resort” not one thing went as prepaid for.
-When you plan every last detail right down to the nitty-gritty as planning goes south you have two options either get over it and get on board or go up in flames.
-I am guessing you can guess which way I burned up.
+As soon as we touched down my plans caught fire at this five-star resort that barely made two star standards.
+Long story short, not one thing went as prepaid for.

 Like any full-grown adult about to throw a tantrum over beyond their control moments; I reacted with emotion and began a full-blown bitch fest to my friend.
-My BFF was as travel-weary and irritated inside as I was.
-Somehow she was still calm as a cucumber on the outside.
-She gave me some shrewd advice, which normally I would ignore.
-She looked at me with a half-smile and said “We are already here, let’s be here… Let’s look at this as a lesson in life, let’s enjoy the S show with liquor and have fun anyway.”
+My BFF was as travel-weary and irritated inside as I was but still, somehow she was calm as a cucumber on the outside.